-A: As a not-for-profit health care system, Yakima Valley Memorial Hospital reinvests its operating margins back into the community we serve by improving and expanding our health care services; purchasing new technology; upgrading facilities; adding key health care workforce, including physician specialists; and ensuring that care is available to everyone, regardless of the ability to pay.
+A: As a not-for-profit health care organization, Yakima Valley Memorial Hospital reinvests its operating margins back into the community we serve by improving and expanding our health care services; purchasing new technology; upgrading facilities; adding key health care workforce, including physician specialists; and ensuring that care is available to everyone, regardless of the ability to pay.
 Operating margins are not distributed to shareholders, as they are with a for-profit health care organization.

 Q: What is Community Benefit?

 A: Community Benefit, which is made possible by our tax-exempt status, means that Yakima Valley Memorial Hospital benefits the communities we serve in a variety of ways, including charitable care and discounted health care services for the uninsured and underinsured, educational programs support, community programs and services, health education and disease screening and prevention initiatives, child guidance and advocacy programs, and many others.
 In 2012, Yakima Valley Memorial Hospital provided more than $73 million in Community Benefit to the community.